sherpaang/gender_politics_Nepal/README.md

 The model can be accessed in an Rmd file called Model.Rmd.
 It does not belong to a app.R file for the simple reason that putting it into an RDS file makes loading the final app much faster and efficient.
 These RDS files were written after the model was prepared and were aptly loaded in the final app.
-They are called model 2.rds and model 3.rds, while the error terms for the models considered were put into a csv file called the error.csv

 ## Shinyapp